 Nogi Shrine (乃木神社 Nogi-jinja) is a Shintō shrine located on the grounds of General Nogi's former residence in Akasaka, Minato Ward, Tōkyō, close to Roppongi's Mid-Town Complex.
 It was established in November 1923 and dedicated to Nogi Maresuke and his wife Shizuko who both took their lives on the day Emperor Meiji was interred.
 General Nogi is enshrined as a Shintō deity and venerated in several shrines across Japan (in Kyōto, in Shimonoseki where his family hailed from, in Tochigi where he served as a commander, and in Saitama).
-The shrine was destroyed in the Tokyo air raids in 1945 and rebuilt in 1957.
+The shrine was destroyed in the Tokyo air raids of 1945 and rebuilt in 1957.

 The main building of general Nogi's residence was built in 1902 and is a spartan wooden structure with a tiled roof.
 It was modeled on the French military barracks that impressed the general so much during the two years he spent in Germany.
 Making skilful use of the sloped terrain, the three-story mansion appears to have only two floors.

 After the general's death, the building was donated to the city of Tōkyō.
 It is open to the public on September 12 and 13, free of charge.
 It displays the living quarters of General Nogi and his wife, including the room where they committed suicide.
 Next to the mansion is a sturdy brick structure roofed with Japanese tiles, the stables of General Nogi's horses.
 The building was constructed in 1889, long before the residence itself.

 The shop attached to the shrine sells books and other memorabilia of Nogi Maresuke as well as small sake bottles of the kind the general used for his favourite sake from Tochigi.